 Final Thoughts

 For young Canadians just entering the workforce without any savings inside their RRSP, it makes sense to use the TFSA from the beginning to save for a down payment on a house.
-The TFSA offers a more flexible solution for the first time home buyer.
+The TFSA can offer a more flexible solution for first time home buyers.

 One item of note, you can’t get a loan to contribute to your TFSA.
 It may have more room for contribution, but unless that 22 year old lives at home still, they aren’t going to be saving 50% of their gross pay very easily.